kiMIGHTa/API-testing/README.md

 }
 - Postman returns status code:201

-- POST request in python shell was successful
+- POST request in python repl was successful

 - in addition to defining the url, we also defined and object and pass it as a second argument to request.post() i.e requests.patch(url,myobj)